 Symptoms of Acute Spinal Cord Injury

-The most common and immediate symptoms is called spinal shock.
+The most common and immediate symptom is called spinal shock.
 This is the loss of feeling and movement below the area of the injury.
-Spinal shock typically lasts hours to weeks and it is only as the shock wears off that other symptoms appear.
+Spinal shock typically lasts hours to weeks, and it is only as the shock wears off that other symptoms appear.

-A lower injury may cause dysfunction in certain organs like the bladder, which can cause symptoms like incontinence.
+A lower injury may cause dysfunction in specific organs like the bladder, which can cause symptoms like incontinence.
 Other common symptoms of a spinal cord injury include loss of sensation, loss of movement, pain and stinging, and muscle spasms.

 Spinal Cord Injury Complications and Disability

 Spinal cord injuries have the potential to cause serious complications and permanent disability.
 The severity of these is greater the higher up the spine the damage occurs.

 - Paraplegia.
-When just the legs are paralyzed the condition is called paraplegia.
+When just the legs are paralyzed, the condition is called paraplegia.

-Treatment and Rehabilitation
+Treatment and Rehabilitation for Spinal Cord Injury

 There is currently no way to reverse or correct damage to the spinal cord.
-Treatment involves emergency care that is aimed at minimizing damage or not making it worse and later rehabilitation to help the patient regain some degree of movement, sensation, and independence.
+Treatment involves emergency care aimed at minimizing the damage or not making it worse and later rehabilitation to help the patient regain some degree of movement, sensation, and independence.

 Maritime Spinal Cord Injuries